fraser29/spydcmtk/README.md

 ## Quick start

-If you installed via 'setup.py' then spydcmtk console script will be exposed in your python environment.
+If you installed via pip then *spydcmtk* console script will be exposed in your python environment.

 Access via:
 ```bash